casdoor/casdoor-website/docs/provider/oauth/apple.md

 ---
-title: Apple
+title: Sign in with Apple
-description: Add the Apple Sign in OAuth provider to your application.
+description: Add Apple as an OAuth provider (Sign in with Apple).
 keywords: [Apple, OAuth, Sign in with Apple]
 authors: [People257]
 ---

-To set up the Apple Sign in provider, please go to the [Apple Developer](https://developer.apple.com/account) website.
-An active **Apple Developer Program membership** is required.
+You need an [Apple Developer](https://developer.apple.com/account) account and an **Apple Developer Program** membership.

 ### Step 1: Configure App ID